lizardtechblog/Leaflet.OpacityControls/README.md

 Check out the demo here: http://lizardtechblog.github.io/Leaflet.OpacityControls/

 There are three controls that you can add to a map: a control to increase opacity, a control to decrease opacity, and an interactive slider control.
-The slider control uses the jquery-ui library.
+The main files for the controls are ````lib/opacity/Control.Opacity.js```` and ````lib/opacity/Control.Opacity.css````.
+Only the slider control uses the jquery-ui library.

 To add the controls to the map, add the following to the HEAD of your HTML document: